 -Padmavathy Manoharan The place ‘Masinagudi’ has set a trend among the youngsters who love adventures.
 For those who don’t know much about this place, this is for you.
 Are you a person who like to go on adventures?
 You love traveling amidst dense dark forests?
 Don’t wait anymore.
 Pack your bags and post “Enroute Masinagudi”.
 It is a place packed with joyous adventures and you should be open to accept any suspense at anytime.
 Of course there are many places as adventurous as this.
 But the advantage of choosing Masinagudi is that you can plan today and leave tomorrow.
 Ooty, Kodaikanal, Kunnur and cliched places like these are outdated.
 Many people don’t know such a place called ‘Masinagudi’ exists.
 Let’s take a look at that place which is no less than heaven!!!
 This beauty is locat

--Anderson S. V. Chikmagalur is a tourist place located on Western Ghats in Chikkamagalur district in Karnataka.
+-Anderson S. V. Chikmagalur is a tourist place located on Western Ghats in Chikmagalur district in Karnataka.
 It is a great tourist spot to experience wildlife, flora, fauna and night life stay.
 As a most loved weekend gateway for people with interest in Trekking, Chikmagalur comprises lot of mountains, Hills with waterfalls and Lakes.
+There are lot of places to see in Chikmagalur.
 Mullayanagiri hill is located 12kms far from Chikmagalur and it is the highest peak in Karnataka as it is close to 2000 meters.
 The hill is famous for Trekking experience with most breathtaking sights.
 There is a small Shiva temple on top of hill and so hundreds of devotes travel to offer their prayers every year.
-The hill has a favourable climate and so it suits for many coffee estates there.
-Baba Budangiri, Also known as Datta Peet...
+The hill has a favourable climate and so it suits for many coffee estates the...

 - Sreedevi Rajesh This is a continuation from the article Trekking through the Himalayas - Story VIII While we started from our camp for Himalayan adventure trip, we were provided with a list of items to be carried out for high level trekking- a pair of goggles and an UV polarized glass to escape from 'White Out” phenomenon where the surroundings will be sprinkling silvery.
 If observed with naked eyes, it would be stinging.
 Sun blazed gloriously above, making everything shine under it.
 Our guide told us that we had reached our dream destination.
 The winning for which we had struggled for; 'The Chanderkhani Pass’.
 We were at the peaks of excitement and pride that we had conquered one of the highest spot of Himalayan ranges adventurously.
 We had 1 hour of amusement there.
 The click